neo4jrb/neo4jrb_spatial/README.md

  Restauarant.all.spatial_match(:r, 'withinDistance:[41.99,-87.67,10.0]').employees.where(age: 30)
  ```

- Alternatively, if you did no define `spatial_index` on your model, you can feed a third argument: the index to use for the query.
+If you did no define `spatial_index` on your model or what to query against something other than the model's default, you can feed a third argument: the index to use for the query.

 ## Additional Resources